lucamegh/AsyncUI/README.md

 # AsyncUI ⌛️

-AsyncUI solves the problem of loading and displaying asynchronous content in modern UIKit apps.
+AsyncUI solves the common problem of loading and displaying asynchronous content in modern UIKit apps.

 ## Installation